gbadarac/MonoJet_NPLM_analysis/README.md

 #### Recovering the final weights

 The fitted weights are later used to perform hit-or-miss Monte Carlo over the ensemble for the learned likelihood-ratio GoF test.
 You can obtain the final fitted weights in two ways:
 - From the output files saved in `results_fit_weights_*`
 - With the notebook: `Uncertainty_Modeling/wifi/Fit_Weights/w_i_final_file.ipynb`

-Note: If optimization fails on some runs, check logs for non-finite losses and retry.
+Note that if optimization fails on some runs, check logs for non-finite losses and retry.
 ---

 ### 5.3 Step 3 — Coverage test

 This step checks whether the propagated uncertainty from the fitted ensemble adequately covers a known observable (here, the **first moment**) at a chosen confidence level.
 At a high level, we run **multiple pseudo-experiments**.
 For each experiment:
 1. Generate a fresh target dataset inside the script (e.g., **200,000** events) to achieve a **2× oversampling** with respect to the NF ensemble’s statistical power (**100,000** events).